 But a destination wedding is anything but traditional and the thought of that very stuffy wording might just give you the heebie-jeebies!
+Not to mention that there’s a lot more information to communicate in a destination wedding invitation.
+Throw in a post destination wedding reception and you might be scratching your head wondering where to start.

 The ideal destination wedding invitation wording will excite your guests and inspire them to book that flight!
 What you say, and how you say it will also reflect the romance, fun or uniqueness of your celebration while setting the tone for the level of formality –or lack thereof.
 So in this post, I’m sharing some tips and examples of invitation wording that accomplish all of the above!